 - Manage the hygiene of the kitchen along with the necessary utensils and cutlery

-- Understand all the recipes in detail manner and collect all the essential ingredients
+- Understand all the recipes in a detailed manner and collect all the essential ingredients

 - Deliver food in a timely manner